-For PPL Electric Utilities support engineer, Allyson Kilheffer, helping to keep customers’ lights on during the day isn’t enough.
+For PPL Electric Utilities senior engineer, Allyson Kilheffer, helping to keep customers’ lights on during the day isn’t enough.
 Helping to keep them safe in her off-hours is important too.

 Kilheffer has volunteered for several years as a firefighter in Dauphin County, Pa.
 It’s not a casual commitment – the position requires extensive training and can involve risky situations.
 But she enjoys serving the community.